Broadsheet seeks Rs337m more

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: The Broadsheet LLC has written to the lawyers of NAB in London seeking an additional sum of US$1,180,799.66, while confirming that it’s in receipt of funds from United National Bank’s London branch in the sum of US$28,706,533.34.
+LONDON: The Broadsheet LLC has written to the lawyers of National Accountability Bureau (NAB) in London seeking an additional sum of US$1,180,799.66, while confirming that it’s in receipt of funds from United National Bank’s London branch in the sum of US$28,706,533.34.

 This reporter saw a copy of the letter, sent to NAB in Pakistan, NAB’s lawyers Allen & Overy and copied to the United Bank Limited’s London Bond Street branch.